mslonina/Mechanic/Overview.md

 view it allows the user to focus on the numerical part of the scientific problem only, without digging into MPI or advanced data storage.
-Since the user API is written in C, it allows to easily adapt any code developed with a C-interoperable programming language, such as C++, Fortran2003+, OpenCL, CUDA etc.
+Since the user API is written in C, it allows to easily adapt any code developed with a C-interoperable programming language, such as C++, Fortran2003+, OpenCL or CUDA.

-The core code is based on the MPI Task Farm model and the HDF5 data storage specification.
+The core code is based on the _MPI Task Farm_ model and the HDF5 data storage specification.
 It may be installed system-wide and become a helper tool for users, who need to perform a large number of serial computations.
 The code has been tested on large CPU-clusters, as well as desktop computers and works equally well (the Linux and Mac OS X operating